 Yam is a healthy and tasty treat for your furry friend.
 It contains all the necessary vitamins and minerals for your dog’s proper growth.

-This’s why yams are popular options for commercial dog foods.
+This is why yams are popular options for commercial dog foods.
 And it is beautiful to add sweet potatoes to your dog’s diet.
-Both true yams & sweet potato varieties are great for your pet’s diet in cooked, small, unseasoned servings.
+Both true yams and sweet potato varieties are great for your pet’s diet in cooked, small, unseasoned servings.

 Can Dogs Eat Yam Pie?